TeddiO/TCA1GmodUpdater/README.md

 ##And lastly...

-This script comes with no warantees / guarantees.
+This script comes with no warranty / guarantees.
 Use at your own risk essentially.